BrendanGasparin/google-homepage/README.md

 # google-homepage
-Google homepage styled dummy website for The Odin Project.
+W website styled similarly to the Google homepage, done for The Odin Project.